 that we can sense a glimmer of lost worlds and vanished lives, that in the

-the rays of the sun, that we are able to stand for but a moment or two in
+the rays of the sun, that we can come to realize that there simply are no coincidences, ever, and then stand for but a moment or two in the

 light with shadows falling all around: this is the wildest magic of all.